ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ago happening to lit at churcb, in a pew ad­
-joining one in which sat a young lady for
-whom he conceived a sudden and violent at­
-tachment. was desirous of entering into a
-Courtship on the spot, but the place not being
 suitable for a formal declaration, the case
 suggesting the following plan.
 He politely
 handed his fair neighbors Bible opened, with